Gurobi/docker-python/README.md

 you can specify connection parameters through the API.
 The parameter values can come from environment variables, a database or from other sources as required by your application.

 A quick guide to the appropriate API parameters and license file properties is available [here](https://github.com/Gurobi/docker-optimizer/blob/master/PARAMS.md).

+We do not recommend adding the license file to the Docker image itself.
+It is not a flexible solution as you may not reuse the same image with different settings.
+More importantly, it is not secure as some license files need to contain credentials in the form of API keys that should remain private.

 ## Testing with examples
 In the following command-line examples, we will run an example stored on